 Residents in neighborhoods across the city are asked to lock their doors, turn on outside lights and spend the evening outside with neighbors and police.
 Why not schedule a neighborhood cookout, softball game, "flashlight parade," ice cream social, watermelon-eating contest or block party to celebrate?
 You're only limited by your imagination!

 It takes a neighborhood working together to make a difference.
-Looking out for one another, keeping our communities clean, and saying NO to crime makes a difference.
+Looking out for one another, locking our homes and vehicles to avoid becoming a crime victim, keeping our communities clean, and saying NO to crime makes a difference.
 Help us keep that wonderful citizen involvement in full swing 365 days a year so that our neighborhoods can reap the rewards.
 By working together, we can drive home the message that crime won't have a home in our neighborhoods.

-The event is truly a citywide effort that grows larger each year with community members, agencies and corporate partners including the Suffolk Police Department, Suffolk Fire & Rescue, Suffolk Sheriff's Office, Commonwealth's Attorney's Office, Department of Media & Community Relations, Department of Parks & Recreation, Suffolk Public Utilities, Suffolk Public Library, Western Tidewater Regional Jail, Department of Tourism, Suffolk Redevelopment and Housing and Sentara Obici Hospital committing their time, effort and resources to the events.
+The event is truly a citywide effort that grows larger each year with community members, agencies and corporate partners including the Suffolk Police Department, Suffolk Fire & Rescue, Suffolk Sheriff's Office, Commonwealth's Attorney's Office, Department of Media & Community Relations, Department of Parks & Recreation, Suffolk Public Utilities, Suffolk Public Library, Suffolk Public Schools, Western Tidewater Regional Jail, Department of Tourism, Suffolk Redevelopment and Housing Authorities, and Sentara Obici Hospital among the many participants committing their time, effort and resources to the events.